VOW TO DRIVE SOBER® RUN

 Skateboards, skates, bicycles, wagons, and the like are not allowed.
-Pets are also not allowed on course routes.

 For each participant to receive email and text notifications on race day, or a participant feedback survey, make sure each registered participant has a unique email address and cell phone number, and not a landline.

 If you have accidentally typo’d during your registration or registered another participant with inaccurate information, it will remain incorrect in race day results unless you take necessary steps to identify and correct it.